coleholcomb/Halite3/README.tex.md

 This is my submission to the [Halite 3](halite.io) competition, hosted by [Two Sigma](https://www.twosigma.com/).
 My profile is [here](https://halite.io/user/?user_id=562).
 Unfortunately, I was not able to participate in the ~3 month competition until 10 days before the final submission deadline.
-Given the time I had available, I focused my time on the one or two aspects that I believed were the most important of creating a strong bot.
+Given the time I had available, I focused my time on the aspects that I believed were the most important of creating a strong bot.
 As of this writing, my submission is sitting around rank ~90, with some uncertainty as the final round plays out.

-Most of my time was spent on optimizing target selection (detailed below) and on ship navigation.
-These features allow my bot to have a relatively strong early-game which typically gives me a slight edge in the first 100 turns.
-At the highest ranks, mid- and late-game seems to be dominated by exploitation of the inspiration and dropoff mechanics, which I was only able to naively implement in the final day of the competition, and ship micro-management around enemy ships, which I did not implement at all.
-I only had time to make use of inspiration in my 4-player game strategy, and hence my 4-player win rate is carrying my ranking while my 2-player win rate is abysmal.
+Most of my time was spent on optimizing target selection (detailed below) and on ship navigation (a combination of the Dijkstra's and A* algorithms).
+These features allowed my bot to have a relatively strong early-game, which typically gave me a slight to substantial edge in the first 100 turns.
+At the highest ranks, mid- and late-game seemed to be dominated by exploitation of the inspiration and dropoff mechanics, which I was only able to (naively) implement in the final day of the competition, and micro-management around enemy ships, which I did not implement at all.
+I only had time to make use of inspiration in my 4-player game strategy, and hence my 4-player win rate is carrying my ranking, while my 2-player win rate is abysmal.
 However, my presence in the top 100 indicates that it is possible to get very far while concentrating only on one or two aspects of the game and maintaining only rudimentary implementations of the others.

 ## Details: Cell Scoring